avap455/GoGeddesGoWebsite/index.md

 and get your grade before he gets to Scotland.
 Good luck!

-# What's the big idea?
+# What's the Big Idea?

 Quantitative Engineering Analysis, or QEA, is the main engineering math course that first-year students at Olin College have been enrolled in this past year.
 The goal of our project was to inspire joy in our fellow classmates to help combat QEA-related stress.
 We aimed to do this by taking the Neato, which is the robot we have been working with in QEA for so long, and putting it into a game for first-year students to play and enjoy.
 The unique features of this game include racing a John B Geddes boat to the finish line while avoiding small but fast obstacles, being able to control the game using the arrow keys, and a cheerful background design.